warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 ![PHYB](images/pangrape2.png "Search PHYB")

 Select “PHYB” from the Gene list of results.
-Notice that it has a number  next to it; this indicates that there are four genes associated with it.
+Notice that it has a number  next to it; this indicates that there are 72 hits associated with it (altough only 49 genes in 35 genomes).
 You will see five closely related gene names associated with this term, including the grape Vitvi05g00130 model.
-Even though the v4 (Vitvi05g00130) model is identical to Vitvi05g00130.

 ![search results](images/pangrape3.png "Search results")

-If you click on the Homology tab for VIT_05s0077g00940, you will notice that the v3 (VIT_05s0077g00940) and v4 (Vitvi05g00130) models appear identical.
-As mentioned above, we will focus on v3 models because data for v4 models is limited.
-For example, gene expression and pathways data has only been associated with v3 models.
+If you click on the Homology tab for Vitvi05g00130, you will notice that the v3 (VIT_05s0077g00940) and v4 (Vitvi05g00130) models appear identical.
+As mentioned above, we will focus on v4 models, for which gene expression and pathways data is available.

-Before we go on, here is a summary of the five data categories in which the results of a gene search are organized.
+Before we go on, here is a summary of the seven data categories in which the results of a gene search are organized.
 These also correspond to the tabs at the top of the results panel for each gene in the image above.

 * **Sequences** - Genomic, transcript and peptide sequences
 * **Location** - Genomic context